Jack Your Testosterone Naturally

 As you train hard, eat clean and increase your muscle mass, your body will become far more efficient at burning fat and utilizing calories.

+It’s worth noting that muscle tissue is a highly metabolic tissue, which means that as you increase the amount of muscle your metabolism must also increase.
 With increased Testosterone, this combination will result in a leaner more muscular physique.

 Consume Adequate Carbohydrates